KevinThielen/breakbuildgames/content/blog/my_year_with_rust/index.md

 There are also lots of useful tools to add more type safety, without any costs.

 Errors can often even be recognized almost right after writing a line of code, because they don't pass the compiler.
-RustAnalyzer is also doing an amazing job.
+RustAnalyzer is also doing an amazing job here.
 This is a huge productivity boost.
 This is by no means unique to Rust and you get something similar in any modern IDE for most relevant languages.
 The big difference is that Rust's strict rules, be it ownership or type safety, just catches a lot more, to a point where it's not rare no get suspicious when it compiles without any complains.

 Rust also forces you to handle all code paths.
 You have to be explicit about things that can fail.
 A function doesn't just randomly throw some exception when something goes